 Tuition fees for EU postgraduate research students starting in 2019/20

-The Scottish Government has now confirmed that fees for EU students commencing their studies in academic year 2018/19 will be at the same level as UK students.
+The Scottish Government has now confirmed that fees for EU students commencing their studies in academic year 2018/19 and 2019/20 will be at the same level as those for UK students.
 Students will be admitted as UK/EU fee status students and retain that status for the duration of their studies.

 Scholarships and funding for EU postgraduate research students 2019/20

-The UK government has confirmed that EU nationals will remain eligible to apply for Research Council PhD studentships at UK institutions for 2018/19 to help cover costs for the duration of their study.
+The UK government has confirmed that EU nationals will remain eligible to apply for Research Council PhD studentships at UK institutions for 2018/19 or 2019/20 to help cover costs for the duration of their study.
 Read press release.

-The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2018/19.
+The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2018/19 and 2019/20.
 Further information is available on our scholarships pages and Graduate School funding pages: